webpro-nl/knip/packages/docs/src/content/docs/features/reporters.md

 ### Markdown

-The built-in `markdown` reporter output is meant to be saved to a markdown file.
+The built-in `markdown` reporter output is meant to be saved to a Markdown file.
 This allows following the changes in issues over time.
-It reports issues in markdown tables separated by issue types as headings, for example:
+It reports issues in Markdown tables separated by issue types as headings, for example:

 ```md
 # Knip report